Cleop/triumph-website/README.md

 ## Why?

-At present, Triumph has no website of its own.
+Triumph were suffering from a reduction in volunteers and identified their lack of website to be a key factor in losing applicants.

 In the past volunteers have come across the school via [Kids Worldwide](http://www.kidsworldwide.org/publication_details_idx.php?publication_id=33).
-However as they do not manage Kids Worldwide it means that they cannot amend the content/ look of the site as they may if they had their own.
+However as Triumph do not manage Kids Worldwide they cannot amend the content/ look of the site easily.
 This site also features other volunteering projects meaning visitors to it have to look further to find Triumph before learning about it.

-In recent years Triumph has seen a fall in volunteer numbers.
-This website is being built to try and rectify this fall.

 ## User Stories